Paragard Lawsuit Facts

 • Need for surgical intervention such as laparoscopy or laparotomy and hysterectomy

-If you experienced injury because of Paragard IUD removal, you may qualify to receive compensation for pain and suffering, medical bills or lost wages.
+If you experienced an injury because of Paragard IUD removal, you may qualify to receive compensation for pain and suffering, medical bills or lost wages.
 Before moving ahead with litigation, it is important to speak to a lawyer to review your options and the specifics of your case.

 See if You Qualify for a Lawsuit Our Partners